Warsnake90/EpicKnightsPikeandShot/README.md

 This is an indev mod for the GCL4 server.
+Message #Warsnake901 for info, if you want

 THIS IS NOT FINISHED AND WILL NOT BE FINISHED FOR A BIT OF TIME, DO NOT USE THIS AS OF NOW, IT WILL NOT WORK!